 Manzanillo is an incredibly popular coastal escape for tourists in Mexico, and as such, is a reasonably easy city to travel to.

 Being the largest seaport in the country, one way of arriving here is of course by boat.
-The busy harbor will see cruise ships docking amongst the container ships throughout the year, while independent travelers will be seen arriving on yachts or other water born vehicles too.
+The busy harbor will see cruise ships docking amongst the container ships throughout the year, while independent travelers will be seen arriving on yachts or other water-borne vehicles too.

 The airport though is still small by international standards, despite being the gateway to Colima, and while there are many domestic flights to other Mexican cities such as Guadalajara or Mexico City, there are just a few international services mainly serving the west coast of the United States and the occasional Canadian city in peak season.